DieOfMilk/RCRS-deep-reinforcement-learning/README.md

 ```
 ## warning
-If you want to change some bash script, generate bash script, please set up `#!/bin/bash`, not `#!/bin/sh`.
+* If you want to change some bash script, generate bash script, please set up `#!/bin/bash`, not `#!/bin/sh`.
 It may not works for RCRS.
-When your codes failed on condor, please change port numbers.
+* When your codes failed on condor, please change port numbers.
 Sometimes, port number duplication was happended.
+* If rcrs-server failed to launch before agent launched, it may failed to generate log files on `rcrs-server/log`.